It is often said that Blacks must practice “group economics” if we are to win the economic war that we find ourselves in.

 Investment groups help members move from being buyers and consumers to investors capable of producing their own streams of income.

-Investment club can help you build strong positions in income producing stocks and mutual funds.
+Investment clubs can help you build strong positions in income producing stocks and mutual funds.
 While bond-centered investment groups exist, we do not recommend them for Black Investment Groups, as the hold times tend to be long and require high capital investment to realize any returns that are worth the wait.

 Here is an example of how a real estate investment group would work: